Reconnecting Communities Pilot (RCP) Program: Community Planning Grants - FY 2024

 Funds may not be used for:

-• Pre-award costs, unless authorized in writing by the funding agency
+- Pre-award costs, unless authorized in writing by the funding agency

-• Supporting or opposing union organizing
+- Supporting or opposing union organizing

-For FY 2023, 72 awards ranging from $100,000 to $7 million were provided through this program.
-For FY 2022, 39 awards ranging from $67,444 to $2 million were provided.
+For FY 2024, 66 awards ranging from $157,048 to $2 million were issued through this program.
+For FY 2023, 72 awards ranging from $100,000 to $7 million were issued.
+For FY 2022, 39 awards ranging from $67,444 to $2 million were issued.
 Refer to the Award file for details.

 Contacts: